 Getting Around Venice

-The two main ways to get around Venice is by riding the vaporetto–a quintessentially Venetian experience–and walking.
-You could also take water taxis, but they are super expensive.
-I’ve only taken one once from our place near the Grand Canal back to the Tronchetto Car Park at the end of a week in Venice to attend one of Gregg’s art exhibitions.
-We had a large box of his paintings in addition to our luggage and did not want to wrangle everything on to and off of the people mover.
+I’ve only taken one once from my place near the Grand Canal back to the Tronchetto Car Park at the end of a week in Venice to attend one of Gregg’s art exhibitions.
+We had a large box of his paintings in addition to our luggage and did not want to wrangle everything on to and off the people mover.

 Sometimes, saving your legs and your sanity is worth the extra cost of a water taxi.
 But most of the time, you’ll get everywhere you need to go in Venice either by walking or by taking the vaporetto.
 Also, even when it’s packed to the gunnels, a ride on the vaporetto is fun!